-If you’re serious about running a blog, you need to get serious about your design, your content and your hosting.
+If you’re serious about starting a blog, you need to get serious about your design, content and hosting.

 For the most part, people solely focus on their content when it comes to getting their blog off the ground but how the content is presented and whether or not the user can actually access your content in a timely manner is also of the utmost importance.